Trebuchet vs Catapult: Understanding the Differences Between Medieval Siege Machines

 Step 2: Load the Projectile

-A stone, fireball, or other projectile is placed in the sling.
+A stone, fireball, or other object is placed inside the sling.

 Step 3: Release the Mechanism